najamelan/pharos/README.md

 - [`Events`] is not clonable right now (would require support from the channels we use as back-ends, eg. broadcast type channel)
 - performance tweaking still needs to be done
 - pharos requires mut access for most operations.
 This is not intended to change anytime soon.
-Both on [notify](Pharos::notify) and [observe](Observable::observe), the two main interfaces, manipulate internal state, and most channels also require mutable access to either read or write.
-If you need it from non mutable context, use interior mutability primitives like locks or Cells...
+Both on [send](https://rust-lang-nursery.github.io/futures-api-docs/0.3.0-alpha.18/futures_util/sink/trait.SinkExt.html#method.send) and [observe](Observable::observe), the two main interfaces, manipulate internal state, and most channels also require mutable access to either read or write.
+If you need it from immutable context, use interior mutability primitives like locks or Cells...

 ### Future work